 Definition & Role

 The UCI Office of Equal Opportunity and Diversity (OEOD) is responsible for the University's compliance with federal and state laws and University policies and procedures regarding discrimination, retaliation, sexual harassment, and sexual violence.
-OEOD works to promote and integrate the principles of equal opportunity, affirmative action, nondiscrimination, and inclusive excellence at UCI.
+OEOD works to promote and integrate the principles of equal opportunity, affirmative action, and nondiscrimination at UCI.
+OEOD serves both the campus and UCI Health, including the medical center.

 What OEOD Does